 With padded straps, 3 external pockets, and a roll-top closure, this pack offers plenty of space for your gear with great comfort and weight distribution.
 Unlike some of the other options on our list, this pack has tons of gear loops on the body and straps to hook on your jackets or other gear you want easy access to.
 We especially love the external mesh stuff sack for stashing snacks, electronics, and extra clothes on the go.

-Unlike some of the other packs on our list, the Crown2 also waterproof, so you won’t need a rain cover for most conditions.
+Unlike some of the other packs on our list, the Crown3 also water repellent, so you won’t need a rain cover for most conditions.
 It also has a roll top closure to secure your gear.

 One of the main drawbacks of this pack is that the straps are a little less padded than other options we’ve included, and this can cause a bit more discomfort on long hikes or with a heavier load.
 Keep this in mind if you prefer the more premium feel of the Osprey or Deuter packs above!